awkwardways/Chasm/README.md

 # Chasm
 Assembler for the Chip8 assembly language.

 The Chip8 Assembly language contains the amazing amount of 29 mnemonics!
+These are:
-These are:\n CLS (clear screen)
+CLS (clear screen)
 JMP (jumps to a label or an address)
 RET (returns from subroutine)